 195. Topics in Philosophy - A half-semester course designed to introduce students to a selected significant topic and to applications of philosophical methods for critical reflection upon it.
 Recommended as a good introduction to philosophical thinking, but not required nor can it substitute for any of the courses on lists II, III, or IV for the major or minor.
-The topics in Fall 2006 will be "Sexual Ethics" and "Animal Rights."
-Future topics will be "Introduction to Philosophy through Film," "Introduction to Philosophy: War and Peace," and "Business Ethics."

-Two Credits Simon Fall Semester 2006, First Half of Semester Staff Spring Semester 2007
+Past topics included "Sexual Ethics," "Animal Rights" and "Liberal Democracy and Islam."
+Future topics will be "Introduction to Philosophy through Film" and "Business Ethics."
+Two Credits Staff Spring Semester 2008 languages.

-- 200. Informal Logic An introduction to and examination of some of the basic forms of reasoning and argument we use in everyday life, and then an exploration of applications of these kinds of reasoning to current events and philosophical arguments.

-Two Credits Staff Spring Semester 2007, Both Halves of Semester - 201.
-Logic The study of the structure of reasoning.
-This course will introduce students to techniques for recognizing, formalizing, and evaluating the logical structures of arguments.
-Students will be taught symbolic languages, how to translate English arguments into those languages, and proof and testing procedures using the languages.
 This course will, along with introducing students to the rudiments of logic, explain how logic is employed in the articulation and solution of problems in various subdisciplines of philosophy.
 (Not recommended as an introduction to philosophy but, given its usefulness as a basis for many other courses, it should be taken early by philosophy majors and minors.)
+Four Credits Jensen Fall Semester 2007

+200. Informal Logic - An introduction to and examination of some of the basic forms of reasoning and argument we use in everyday life, and then an exploration of applications of these kinds of reasoning to current events and philosophical arguments.
+Two Credits LaPorte Spring Semester 2008, Both Halves of Semester

+201. Logic - The study of the structure of reasoning.
+This course will introduce students to techniques for recognizing, formalizing, and evaluating the logical structures of arguments.
+Students will be taught symbolic languages, how to translate English arguments into those languages, and proof and testing procedures using the